 Everyone love cutlets, especially when you make those funny quirky shapes with kids.
 I don’t try my hands on baking (read horrible baker), but these cutlets come really well out of home microwave convection oven.
 Just a little prior preparation and quick choices make this dish come handy at rush hours.

 All you need is boiled potatoes, green peas, carrots, beans, corn, coriander leaves, soaked oats, and some quirk to make funny shapes.
+You can also add SOY for added nutrition from soy protein.
 You can shallow fry these cutlets in a non-stick pan or bake them in the convection oven, serve with mint chutney or tomato sauce.
 Oats is filled with health benefits, high in fiber mixed with all the vegetables it brings crispy cutlets.

 COPYRIGHT NOTICE –